 Some Key Contextual Elements, Themes, Analysis and Character profiles in William Golding’s novel.

 These notes and quotes are written mainly for the use of teachers.
 However, students should find useful quotes on characters, representation, symbols, motifs and themes.
-This webpage is a study resource to facilitate literary critical analysis and discussion of structure and language as well as the form, including allegory, of course!
-In the bibliography there are links to teacher’s guides as well as sites which help students discover what the book can be said to be about.
+All good stuff for an essay!
+This page is a study resource for literary critical analysis, discussion of structure and language and form, including allegory.
+In the bibliography there are links to teacher’s guides as well as sites which help students further explore what the book is, or may be, about.

 Coral Island: names of characters’ names from the book.
 The story of this island is however very different from that ideal, although ironically the officer fails to see that when he says: